 Posted: June 26, 2012, 10:00 p.m.
 EDT

-Homemade beanie hats are just one item sent out in the free care package to people who adopt a rescue hedgehog.
+Homemade beanie hats are just one item sent out in the free care packages to people who adopt a rescue hedgehog.

 It's all about hedgehogs for people at the Hedgehog Welfare Society.
 Members of the all-volunteer Hedgehog Welfare Society help hedgehogs in many ways.
 One HWS project involves sending free care packages to hedgehog owners.
 Packages were first sent out to hedgehog owners in 2002 by Jennifer Plombon and Heather Carlin Johnson.